-The CIP provides a six-year funding plan for the city’s capital improvements, including transportation, airport, public buildings, parks and open space, stormwater and wastewater projects.
-The CIP also documents unfunded capital needs over the next six years.
+The CIP provides a six-year funding plan for the City’s capital improvements, including transportation, airport, public buildings, parks and open space, stormwater and wastewater projects.

 CIP Development and Review Process

 Typically, development of the Capital Improvement Program is a nine-month process, which begins in August of even-numbered years and ends the following spring.
-After the FY16-19 CIP was adopted by the City Council, the projects scheduled for FY16 became the basis for preparation of the FY16 capital budget.
+After the CIP was adopted by the City Council, the projects scheduled for FY18 will become the basis for preparation of the FY18 capital budget.
 The capital budget is submitted to the Budget Committee in the spring of each year and adopted by the City Council in June.

 Projects in the second fiscal year of the CIP become the basis of the subsequent fiscal year’s capital budget.
 At the time the budget is adopted, any changes to project timing or funding adopted in the capital budget process or by supplemental budget action are automatically considered to be amendments to the CIP.